cpfaff/rbefdata_paper/paper/rbefdata.md

 ```

+* caption:
+          The code box shows the two ways of getting metadata information of a dataset.
+          First the meta data can be directly accessed by the `bef.portal.get.metadata()`
+          command that needs the ID of dataset for download.
+The ID can be found in the
+          URL of the dataset.
+As each dataset is associated with metadata on download it
+          can also be extracted by the R internal `attributes()` command.

-The dataset list from the proposal contains three datasets, of which we do only
+The dataset list from the proposal contains three datasets, of which we only
 use the second and third.
-These two are written into two variables called
+These two are written into two separate R variables
-`Nretention` and `design` before deciding upon how to merge them.
-Inspecting
+called `Nretention` and `design` before decide upon how to merge them.
-the headers of both dataset reveals each of them contains a column containing a
+Inspecting the headers of both datasets shows that each of them contains a
-`plot_id` that seems suitable for merging.
-But we can also make use of the
+column with a `plot_id` that seems suitable for merging.
+We make use of the
-metadata for the columns to check if this really is the case (see box below).
+metadata of the columns to check if this really is the case.

 ```r